-VAXELIS requires 2 to 3 fewer shots in the infant vaccination series compared to pentavalent vaccines (+ hep B or Hib vaccine)1-3
+VAXELIS requires 2-3 fewer injections in the infant vaccination series compared to Pentacel® (+ hepatitis B vaccine) and Pediarix® (+ Hib vaccine)1-3

-Table does not include all CDC recommended infant immunizations.
+Table does not include all CDC recommended infant immunizations.3

 VAXELIS gives you the flexibility to catch patients up to their 5th birthday4